jdeschamps/EMU-guide/uiproperty.md

-## UIProperty extensions<a name="extensions"></a>
+## UIProperty subclasses<a name="extensions"></a>

 A UIProperty has no restriction on the input of the new value requested by the user.
-EMU also provide extensions with some constraints, making them suitable for certain functions.
+EMU also provide extensions with some constraints, making them suitable for particular cases.